A closer look: Licking and Chewing in Dogs

 All dogs lick and chew normally; obsessive licking and chewing results in skin sores or otherwise interferes with normal daily activities.
 Obsessive licking or chewing that is associated with other symptoms like excessive swallowing, drooling, or vomiting is more likely to be significant.
-Licking and chewing is not itself a dangerous behavior, but may indicate more concerning underlying medical conditions.
-Excessively licking and chewing also has the potential to lead to additional health problems, so it is important to identify the cause.

 If the licking is isolated to areas in the home where food is consumed, dogs may be licking at food particles.
 This is more prevalent in dogs on restricted diets.
 In elderly dogs licking and chewing may be a symptom of cognitive dysfunction.

 Licking and chewing behavior ranges from normal to obsessive.
 One indication of severity, other than physical evidence, is how easily interrupted and how quickly the dog returns to the behavior.
-Acral lick granuloma is an example of a condition that results from obsessively licking the skin.

 After taking a thorough history and performing a physical examination, additional information for identifying the underlying cause of obsessive licking and chewing is determined from diagnostic testing like: